Old Habits Die Hard: How Conversational History Geometrically Traps LLMs: Preliminaries

 We investigate three widely studied phenomena observed in LLMs -- hallucinations, refusal, and sycophancy.
 We are interested in the amount these phenomena exhibit \textit{\snowballing{}}, where an occurrence of a phenomenon increases the likelihood of it repeating in the future.
 To do so, we simulate a coherent conversational setting from existing question-answer pairs.
 The sequence of conversational turns (question-answer pairs) allows us to evaluate whether occurrences of such phenomena are correlated.
 The first turn is given to the model as a demonstration (see Appendix \ref{appendix:Evaluating Phenomena}).

 Given a dataset $D$ exploring a particular phenomenon, we first rearrange $D$ into a sequence of questions with high topical coherence, $D_{\text{consistent}}$, simulating conversations as a sequence of questions posed to the LLM, which it answers.\footnote{We focus on consistent conversations as inconsistency reduces \snowballing{}, see \sect{sec:Inconsistent Conversation resolves the}.} To construct $D_{\text{consistent}}$, we order examples in $D$ by semantic similarity.
-We first embed each question-answer pair jointly with \texttt{Qwen3-Embedding-0.6B} \citep{qwen3embedding}, and then order the examples by greedily selecting nearest-neighbors based on cosine similarity, without repeating previously selected question-answer pairs.
+We first embed each question-answer pair jointly with \texttt{Qwen3-Embedding-0.6B} \citep{qwen3embedding}.
+To order the examples, we initialize a sequence with a randomly selected example and iteratively add the nearest unselected neighbor based on cosine similarity, forming a greedy nearest neighbor sequence using the embedding space.
 This sorting serves as a proxy for coherence, aligning with in-context examples findings \citep{liu2022makes}.

 To generate a conversation of length $X$, we sample $X$ consecutive questions $(q_1, \ldots, q_X)$ from $D_{\text{consistent}}$.
 We then construct the conversation by appending new questions after the model generates a response to the previous one.
 This produces a conversation where the user poses questions $q_1, \ldots, q_X$ sequentially, with the model providing answers.
 As consecutive questions are semantically similar, the resulting conversation maintains topical coherence.